Yuv1008/Yuv1008/README.md

 <br>

-**Currently:** AI Intern at InAmigos Foundation · 3+ years part-time at Costco Wholesale alongside a full course load
+**Currently:** AI Intern at InAmigos Foundation and Labmentix· 3+ years part-time at Costco Wholesale alongside a full course load

 **Trilingual** in English, Hindi and Punjabi.
 Messi fan.
 Will argue about it.